scrapy/scrapy/docs/topics/extensions.rst

 .. class:: scrapy.contrib.memdebug.MemoryDebugger

 A memory debugger which collects some info about objects uncollected by the garbage collector and libxml2 memory leaks.
-To enable this extension turn on the :setting:`MEMDEBUG_ENABLED` setting.
+To enable this extension, turn on the :setting:`MEMDEBUG_ENABLED` setting.
 The report will be printed to standard output.
-If the :setting:`MEMDEBUG_NOTIFY` setting contains a list of emails the report will also be sent to those addresses.
+If the :setting:`MEMDEBUG_NOTIFY` setting contains a list of e-mails the report will also be sent to those addresses.

 Close spider extension